jackbdu/mandarinizer/README.md

 optional arguments:
-  -h, --help            show this help message and exit -ivt, --invert        invert the color of the frame -p, --preview         toggle preview
+  -h, --help            show this help message and exit -inv, --invert        invert the color of the frame -p, --preview         toggle preview
   -f, --flip            toggle the vertical flip of the frame -s, --space           add a space between every two characters